aakwan/aakwan.github.io/ape.md

 order to apply this force as well as apply an upward force when a person squat.
 The housing of the electronics, pulley, and guides for the bungee were 3D printed.
 The DC motor is a windshield wiper motor and the mounting plates were laser cut out of wood.
 An incremental rotary encoder and an MPU 6050 are used to translate the roll motion of the leg into rotational motion of the pulley.
 The suit was able to successfully follow the gait cycle of a person as they walked.
 The steps that were not achieved was applying the assistive force at the hip in a reliable way.
-This was due to the limitation of the microprocessor.
+This was due to the limitation of the microprocessor and future work would have included integrating a Raspberry Pi to have more memory so that the system could utilize the IMU sensor data to dictate the phase of the gait cycle.

 ## Pulley Versions
 The following pictures are the design iterations for the pulley attached to the DC motor.
 The